The Mr. Local History Project congratulates the Far Hills Race for meeting a century mark in 2021.

 What’s in a name?
 Some call it the Steeplechase, some the Far Hills Race Meeting, and some prefer to call it simply ‘The Hunt‘.
 Whichever name you choose, you’re all partially correct.
-While the name is officially called the Far Hills Race Meeting, hosted by the Far Hills Race Meeting Association (FHRMA), every year, on the last Saturday of October, the horses come back to Far Hills for the exciting equestrian event.
+While the name is officially called the Far Hills Race Meeting, hosted by the Far Hills Race Meeting Association (FHRMA), every year, on the third Saturday in October, the horses come back to Far Hills for the exciting equestrian event.

 Far Hills Township swells over 40 times it’s normal size, from approximately 857 to almost 50,000, making it the largest population in Somerset County on this day each year.
 Von Stade quoted a former Far Hills official: “Fifty percent of the people come to see; 50 percent come to be seen.”

 So what exactly is steeplechase?
 Steeplechasing includes the thrills and speed of thoroughbred racing at flat tracks.
 It mixes in the precision of jumping to create a hybrid like hurdle events in track and field where the premium is on speed, but the concern is focused squarely on the jumps.
 The races are two to four miles in length.
 The fences are man-made 52-inch hurdles or timber jumps constructed of posts and rails at varying heights.
 Thoroughbred horses, almost all of them converted flat racers, compete in 12 states at 32 National Steeplechase Association stops and at some of the nation¹s finest racetracks.
 More than 200 sanctioned steeplechase races worth a combined $5 million occur in the U.S. every year.
 For more, visit the National Steeplechase Association.